 1. The market value estimated herein is based on a hypothetical condition.
 USPAP defines a hypothetical condition as "a condition, directly related to a specific assignment, which is contrary to what is known by the appraiser to exist on the effective date of the assignment results, but is used for the purpose of the analysis."
-Proceeds from the Bonds will be used to finance certain impact fees.
-The market value estimated herein is based on the hypothetical condition such impact fees are paid.
+Proceeds from the Bonds will be used to finance and/or reimburse certain impact fees and capital improvements.
+The market value estimated herein is based on the hypothetical condition such impact fees and capital improvements are paid.